-Each cloud plugin has a specific installation task on BES Support, which becomes relevant on computers where the Plugin Portal is installed.
+Each cloud plugin has a specific installation task on BES Support, which becomes relevant on computers where the The Plugin Portal (on page 170) is installed.

 Note: The last published version of the cloud plugins might require an up-to-date version of the Plugin Portal.
 Older plugins will continue to work properly with the new Plugin Portal.